 If you fancy a walk around these stunning islands or to potter around historic Russell, book one of the 21 walks being organised for the inaugural Bay of Islands Walking Weekend in October.
 Or, be inspired any time and come up here at your leisure to this gem of New Zealand’s northland.

-Follow along on Facebook or Twitter and sign up for monthly newsletters if you want to keep up with the journey!
+I'd love you to join me on Facebook or Twitter and sign up for monthly newsletters if you want loads of travel tips, advice and deals!